-Local management There are no specific Sussex IFCA byelaws for cod but there are byelaws managing netting and trawling activity.
+The Sussex IFCA Minimum Size Byelaw 2021 sets the minimum Local management size for cod at 35cm.
+Additionally, there are byelaws managing netting and trawling activity.
 The Sussex IFCA district is encompassed by the ICES division VIId; the Eastern English Channel.
 This stock is managed as part of the North Sea stock which has a strict TAC quota, which managed monthly by the MMO for vessels under 10m.
 The minimum size for cod caught within the Sussex IFCA region is 35cm.
-EU legislation Cod are managed partially under the EUs common fisheries policy and partially under Norwegian legislation.
+Cod are managed partially under the EUs common fisheries policy EU legislation and partially under Norwegian legislation.
 The stocks of cod are annually assessed by ICES and TACs based on maximum sustainable yield are given, if this is not possible, advice based on a precautionary approach is given.
 Seasonal closures for cod fishing between 1 st Jan and 31 st May have been introduced into southern areas of the North Sea.
-As of 2017 the introduction of demersal landing obligation (discards ban) has been introduced for cod in the North Sea, but not for the Sussex IFCA region.
+There is a demersal landing obligation (discards ban) for cod in the Sussex IFCA region.